So You Think You Can Dance (American TV series) season 1

 So You Think You Can Dance is an American television dance competition that airs on the Fox network.
 The first season premiered on July 20, 2005, with Lauren Sánchez in her only season as host, Nigel Lythgoe as the main judge, and Mary Murphy, Dan Karaty, Mia Michaels and Brian Friedman as most frequent guest judges.
 Nick Lazzarini was crowned America's Favorite Dancer on October 5, 2005, with 37.7% of the votes.

 Auditions

 Locations

 The main auditions for this season were held in following cities:

 Format

-Auditioners had one minute to impress the judges.
+Audition contestants had one minute to impress the judges.
 A contestant deemed to be not good enough was sent straight home, otherwise, they were sent to a choreography round.
-After that, the judges decided the fifty dancers that got through to the Hollywood week.
+After that, the judges decided the fifty contestants that got through to the Hollywood week.

 Minimum age for contestants was 18; maximum was 30.